mkarliner/node-red-roster/README.md

 #Node Red Roster Node

-This node take a series of JSON encoded messages assumed to be numeric values or objects, parses them and stores them in a fixed sized FIFO array.
-Each time a message arrives, it sends out a JSON encoded version of the fifo.

-The node will also send an average of all the values in the fifo every _fifo-length_ messages to the second output.
-This means the nodes can be cascaded to implement a round-robin style, in-core, time series database.

-This node has been designed to be used with ThingStudio and the widgets which take roster inputs, such as the Sparkline widget.
-# node-red-roster
+This node keeps a record of all unique messages to it and outputs an array of them.
+'Unique' is defined as messages which contain a unique value of the index specified by the configuration parameter 'indexProperty'

+The node keeps a record of the last time that each unique value was received.
+If the last message was less than 'timeout' seconds ago, the entry is marked as active otherwise it is marked as inactive.

+Typically, this node is used to keep track of active devices.
+Each device sends a periodic message with say, a unique _deviceID_ to a single
+MQTT topic, which forwards the messages to the roster node which uses _deviceID_ as its indexProperty.

+The roster array can then be used to show all known devices and their active state.